British Study Centres Young Learners (BSC YL) runs English summer

-- Comply with centre and BSC rules and regulations.
+- Comply with centre and BSC YL rules and regulations.

-- To carry out any duties as may be reasonably assigned by the Young Learners Central Team.
+- To carry out any duties as may be reasonably assigned by the Centre or Activities Manager.

-If your interview is successful, you will be asked to complete a
+If your interview is successful, you will be invited to attend one of

 · Right to work in the UK and/or Ireland

-- Competitive weekly salary depending on qualifications, experience and centre size.
+· Competitive weekly salary which is dependent on experience.
 Pay scale available on request.

-unsociable due to evening activities, night duty and the times of
+evening activities, night duties (if residential) and varying times of

-- There is at least one full day off per week.
-To be decide at the centre.
+· There is at least one full day off per week.
+(To be agreed with the CM at the centre.)

-- All references will be followed up and all gaps in CVs must be explained satisfactorily.
+· All references will be followed up and any gaps in CVs will need to be explained.

 · Reference requests will ask specifically whether there is any